tjschwartz7/projectNOTETAKER/README.md

 (as long as I keep updating it this with organizational improvements).
 Its not great, but I like it.

+-Update 3
+In the process of adding a graphing calculator.
+I've created an infix-to-postfix function using shunting yard, and am working on converting that postfix to a solution.
+After this is complete, I am planning on adding options for user input (graph, solve for x, et cetera).
+I am planning on graphing using plotly.
+This - is literally going to be just a worse mathway.
+Why use it?
+Because its convenient!
+Probably.
+Actually, its totally inconvenient right now.
+Will continue to update.
+These notes are gonna be good, ya'll.

 Made by Trenton Schwartz